 Consider it all joy, my brethren, when you encounter various trials,James 1:2(NASB)

-Whatever the source of our trials and temptations we can choose one of two routes.
-We can seek to battle-through in our own strength, wondering if God really cares, as the pressure increases until we finally give-up - or we can remember that God is in control and rejoice in the Lord and consider it pure joy - recognizing it as one of the various trials which God will use to fine-tune our faith, increase our dependence upon Him, develop our Christian character and bring us closer to spiritual maturity.
+Whatever the source of our trials and temptations, we can choose one of two routes.
+We can seek to battle through in our own strength, wondering if God really cares as the pressure increases until we finally give-up - or we can remember that God is in control, we can rejoice in the Lord and consider it pure joy, recognising it as one of the various trials which God will use to fine-tune our faith, increase our dependence upon Him, develop our Christian character, and bring us closer to spiritual maturity.

-Heavenly Father, there are times when I complain about the trials and tests that seem to pepper my walk through life - but I pray that I may increasingly learn to regard the various trials I face as pure joy.. and the inevitable difficulties that come my way as a glorious opportunity to rejoice in You.
+Heavenly Father, there are times when I complain about the trials and tests that seem to pepper my walk through life.
+May I increasingly learn to regard the various trials I face as pure joy and the inevitable difficulties that come my way as glorious opportunities to rejoice in You.
 I pray that I may face my daily trials joyfully, knowing that the testing of my faith will produce endurance and steadfastness.
-May I increase my dependence upon You, so that I may grow in grace and in a knowledge of the Lord Jesus Christ - to Your praise and glory, AMEN.
+May I increase my dependence upon You during good times and bad.
+In Jesus' name, AMEN.